Overview

 A stroke is caused by sudden interruption of the blood supply to the brain.
 This starves the brain tissue of oxygen and glucose, causing brain cells to die.
 Rapid emergency treatment can limit the damage, saving lives and reducing the long-term harm.

 In addition to the huge personal impact on the lives of survivors, the impact on society is enormous.
-The economic burden of stroke in the UK is estimated at £9 billion a year – including health and social care costs, informal care, productivity losses and benefit payments.
+The economic burden of stroke in the UK encompasses health and social care costs, informal care, productivity losses and benefit payments.
 Two-thirds of working age survivors are unable to return to work.

 Improving stroke recovery is therefore a key goal.